PROS AND CONS OF SELLING A SMART HOME IN DENVER

 A smart home, according to Investopedia, "is a convenient home setup where appliances and devices can be automatically controlled remotely from any internet-connected place in the world using a mobile or other networked device."

-In the simplest terms, a smart home has various systems set up that can be controlled remotely.
-Most commonly these various systems include lighting throughout the home, heating and air conditioning, garage doors, exterior door locks, washers and dryers, TVs, and security systems.
-The most common way that a smart home is controlled is through a smart phone or tablet but most can also be controlled by voice via an Alexa or Google home.
+In the simplest terms, a smart home has various systems that can be controlled remotely.
+These systems commonly include lighting throughout the house, heating and air conditioning, garage doors, exterior door locks, washers and dryers, TVs, and security systems.
+The most common way a smart home is controlled is through a smartphone or tablet, but most can also be controlled by voice via Alexa or Google Home.

 But how easy is it to sell a smart home?
-What are the pros and cons that are associated with selling a smart home?
+What are the pros and cons associated with selling a smart home?

 Pros of selling a smart home in Denver Colorado